vertica/vertica-python/CONTRIBUTING.md

 We appreciate any and all [contributions to the test suite](#tests)!
 These tests use a Python module: [nosetests](https://nose.readthedocs.io).
 You might want to check out the Python documentation for more details.

 There are two types of tests: unit tests and integration tests.
 Unit tests do simple unit testing of individual classes and functions, which do not require database connection.
 Integration tests need to connect to a Vertica database to run stuffs, so you must have access to a Vertica database.
+We recommend using a non-production database, because some tests need the superuser permission to manipulate global settings and potentially break that database.
 Heres one way to go about it:
 - Download docker kitematic: https://kitematic.com/
 - Spin up a vertica container (e.g. sumitchawla/vertica)